dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 The less prudence which others conduct their affairs, the greater the prudence with which we must conduct our own affairs. ~ Warren Buffet

+It's much easier to succeed by playing to ones's stengths, than to fail by trying someone else's.

 Stories
 ===========================